xenitane/computer-programming-notes/keywords/struct.md

 }s2;
 ```

-We have the [primitive data types](../Topics/index_variables.md) and we can use them in a special way, bit fields inside a struct where they have to be smaller than their original size, otherwise there will be an compilation error.
+We have the _primitive data types[^1]_ and we can use them in a special way, bit fields inside a struct where they have to be smaller than their original size, otherwise there will be an compilation error.

 ```c
 typedef struct{